Editor's Note: This story originally appeared on NewRetirement.

 36. Are you a family caregiver?
 Be careful to keep your own retirement on track

 The costs of being a caregiver can be overwhelming.
-There is the extreme emotional turmoil, but there are also serious financial concerns — from money spent out of pocket and time spent caregiving instead of earning income.
+There is the extreme emotional turmoil, and there are also serious financial concerns — from money spent out of pocket and time spent caregiving instead of earning income.

 You deserve the time it takes to care for your own self, too.
 Explore five tips for taking care of yourself.